 This usually only takes a couple of hours, and you can continue to use your old SIM in the meantime.

 Now you're all set to start using your new Kogan Mobile service.
 Congratulations!

 Kogan Mobile recharge options

-Kogan Mobile's prepaid plans can last for up to a full year, depending on your choice of plan, but eventually you're going to need to recharge your credit.
-Here's how you manage that:
+Kogan Mobile's prepaid plans can last for up to a full year, depending on your choice of plan, but eventually, you're going to need to recharge your credit.
+Here's how you can do that:

-- App.
-Owners of Android or iOS devices can manage their Kogan Mobile accounts, including adding recharges, via the free Kogan Mobile app.
+App.
+Owners of Android or iOS devices can manage their Kogan Mobile account, including recharges, via the free Kogan Mobile app.
 It's available for iOS (iPhone or iPad) devices (download here) or Android devices (download here).

 Alex Kidman was the tech and telco editor at Finder and is now a freelance technology writer.
 He's been a technology writer with experience spanning more than 20 years, writing and editing at Gizmodo, CNET, PC Magazine, Kotaku and many more.
 Alex has a Bachelor of Arts from the University of New England and a serious passion for retro gaming.